Investigator79/Investigator79/README.md

 **`Analytcal Engineer (Data Developer/Data Architect)`**

-I am a full-stack analytical with an MSc in Applied Mathematics and two bachelor in Applied Math and Financial Economics..
+I am a full-stack analytical person with an MSc in Applied Mathematics and two bachelor in Applied Math and Financial Economics..
 I have worked as a Statistician, as well as a consultant developing data driven products both in R Stack(flexdasboard, plotly, shiny) and Python programing languages and deploying them using Docker and AWS EC2.
 Moreover, I have worked as a junior cloud architect, designing and implementing cloud infrastures using some of the tools and platforms below.

 My typical Data workflow involves:
 - Business Science Project Management Methodolgy: Integration of key concepts to connect data science to ROI